Darbar Box Office 10 Days Worldwide Collection Report: To Enter The 200-Crore Club Soon!

 Darbar, the Rajinikanth starring action thriller is running successfully at the releasing centers all over the world.
 The movie, which marked Rajinikanth's first collaboration with popular filmmaker AR Murugadoss, has already emerged as a profitable venture at the box office.
 The superstar appeared in the role of a police officer in Darbar after a long gap of 27 years.

 When it completes the first 10 days of theatrical run, Rajinikanth's Darbar has already emerged as a profitable venture.
 The AR Murugadoss directorial had made a total collection of Rs 150 crore within the first week of its release.
-Darbar has also a whopping 200 crores from its pre-release business.
+Darbar has also made a whopping 200 crores from its pre-release business.

 Read Darbar box office 10 days worldwide collection report here...